 SAVVY TIP: If you claim on your husband’s National Insurance record it won’t affect the pension he receives in any way.

-– If you’re claiming on your husband’s NI record, he must have reached state pension age and has to be drawing his pension before you can receive yours.
+– If you’re claiming on your husband’s NI record, he must have reached state pension age, although he doesn’t need to have claimed his state pension.

 State pension and divorce